How Better Sex Education Supports LGBTQ Kids' Mental Health

 "More inclusive sex education may fulfill a protective role, providing normalization and visibility of sexual minority orientations in the curriculum," the researchers write.
 "These results highlight the potential power of sex education policies and laws at the national, state, and local level on sexual minority youth."

 The study found LGBTQ kids were not more likely to practice safer sex just because a program was inclusive, suggesting comprehensive, medically accurate sex ed is still paramount to protecting young people of all stripes in addition to increasing inclusivity.
-But in general, research shows inclusive classrooms benefit sexual and gender minority students in many tangible ways, including making them feel safer, encounter less bullying in middle and high schools, be less likely to engage in risky sexual or substance-related behaviors, and have better academic outcomes.
+But in general, research shows2 inclusive classrooms benefit sexual and gender minority students in many tangible ways, including making them feel safer, encounter less bullying in middle and high schools, be less likely to engage3 in risky sexual or substance-related behaviors, and have better academic outcomes.

 Inclusive sex ed as a mental health issue.